u-eff-gee/SeAN/README.md

    * `VERBOSITY == 0`: Print nothing
    * `VERBOSITY == 1`: Print results
    * `VERBOSITY == 2`: (default) Print input and results
- * `-w`, `--write`: Create text files of all calculated intermediate quantities that can be shown in a histogram or graph.
+ * `-w`, `--write`: Create text files of calculated intermediate quantities that can be shown in a 1D histogram or graph.
+This option can be used to avoid calculating the same thing (for example, an absorption cross section) over and over again, because the output can be read as input by the next calculation.
+ * `-W`, `--write_all`: Compared to the `-w` option, this one also creates text files of every single cross section at rest and 2D histograms.
 Note that this may take a lot of time and create very large files depending on the values of `NBINS_ENERGY` and `NBINS_Z`.
-This option can be used to avoid calculating the same thing (for example, an absorption cross section) over and over again, because the output can be read as input by the next calculation.
  * `-h`, `--help`: Print help to command line

 #### 3.2 Input file overview <a name="input_file_overview"></a>